-Say, by the lightnings of thy teeth and thy soul's pure desire, fire?
+Say, by the lightnings of thy teeth and thy soul's pure desire, Moan'st thou as moan the doves and is thy heart for doubt on fire?

 How many a victim of the pangs of love-liking hath died!
 Tired is my patience, but of blame my censors never tire.